 - Total tuition for program: $14,688 - $19,584

 Featured career: Information Security Analyst

 Any organization whose business relies on digital resources places a high priority on information security.
-Occupational demand for highly skilled IT security personnel is expected to be very strong over the next several years, and a master's degree in information technology can help open doors to upward mobility in the field.
+Occupational demand for IT security personnel is expected to be very strong over the next several years, and a master's degree in information technology can help open doors to upward mobility in the field.

 - Median national salary in 2014: $91,600

 This institution in Carrollton, Georgia, is committed to providing accessible academic degrees in its home state, both online and in a traditional campus environment.
 Students at West Georgia can choose from 43 bachelor's programs and 29 master's and specialist degrees, with a handful of options for doctoral study and non-degree certification also available.

 Online programs at WGU fared quite well in U.S. News’ 2015 graduate online rankings, including a top-20 finish in the computer information technology category.
 The school also provides comprehensive information resources about the challenges and opportunities of earning a degree online, and a preparedness assessment can be taken by prospective students who aren't sure whether they're ready to tackle a fully online course load.

 Some master's degrees focus on preparing students for careers in research or professorship, while others concentrate their instruction on professional applications of their knowledge and skill outside the halls of academia.
 The graduate major in applied computer science at UWG is of the latter variety, featuring a balanced faculty whose backgrounds include a mix of industry and academic experience.

 - Program length: 36 credit hours

 - Tuition per credit: $394